Bing Ads policies help advertisers learn what makes a great ad, as well as what is and isn’t allowed in them.

 The ad and keyword editorial review is a quality check to help ensure that ads are well written and relevant to potential customers.
 After you submit an ad group, the content goes through a review to ensure that it meets Bing Ads guidelines.
 If your ads and keywords don't raise any flags, they pass the review and become active.

 After reading this training, you will understand how to:

-Style refers to the way your ad looks and reads with the use of capitalisation, grammar and punctuation.
-By following the style policies, your ad will be effective and clear.
+Style refers to the way your ad looks and reads with the use of capitalization, grammar and punctuation.
+By following the Bing Ad rules related to style, your ad will be effective and clear.

 Style policy highlights:

 There are two specific Bing Ads rules related to content that will help you eliminate redundancy, low quality ads or confusing user experiences.